nk412/quippy/README.md

 Quickly fetch code snippets, text and URLs from the CLI.

+## NOTE

+This was developed and currently only works on a Mac.

 ## Requirements

 This project makes use of [pyfzf](http://www.github.com/nk412/pyfzf) which requires [fzf](http://www.github.com/junegunn/fzf) to be installed and available on the PATH.